manxlr/local_chatbot_lmstudio/README.md

 # In Progress
 A chatbot that uses LLM running in LM Studio for generation.
 Features are message storing, user session management all in database for proper conversation
-Currently working on adding multiple user options, proper sign up page
+Currently working on adding multiple user options, proper sign up page The chat history is now being stored in Sqlite DB